 I spent one night of my stay sleeping on the star bed on the room of my room, watching for shooting stars and into the Milky Way is a must do experience for a stay her, but remember to request a hot water bottle as it can get chilly in the middle of the night.

 A DIY safari in Namibia

-I drive onwards for many dusty miles, stopping for fuel in the petrol station town of Solitaire.
+I drive onwards for many dusty miles, stopping for fuel in the gas station town of Solitaire.
 There I eat a slice of delicious apple pie and drink a coffee under an acacia tree before reaching the remote Kulala Desert Lodge, which overlooks a dry

 river bed.
 The next morning I am taken to the Namib Naukluft National Park.
 After climbing a 130m (426ft) dune at dawn (spectacular), I visit a dried out lake with a shiny white surface and the skeletal remains of 600-year-old trees, all framed by a

 This is truly something out of Salvador Dal; Natures own version.
 Namibia is, I can say with certainty, one of the most unusual and stunning places I have visited.
 And the way to go is to take to the roads yourself.

 Enjoy the rocky landscape and sand dunes of Sossusvlei from above, soar over the Namib Desert as the landscape changes color as the sun rises.
 What better way to view them than from above, drifting gently in a hot air balloon?